 - Personality tests to measure characteristics such as attitude;

-- Aptitude tests to measure an applicant’s ability to learn a new skill.
+- Aptitude tests measure an applicant’s ability to learn a new skill.

-Candidates will complete these tests virtually at various stages of the interview process to help you determine if they’re a fit for both your particular job opening and overall company culture.
+Candidates will complete these tests virtually at various stages of the interview process to help you determine if they fit your particular job opening and overall company culture.